sukamenev/iris_contest_native/README.md

 The EAV-approach is widespread among programmers, but with the advent of IRIS Native API, is it worth using it further?

-My articles on this subject:
+## My articles about EAV-model and IRIS globals

 [Entity-attribute-value model in relational databases.
 Should globals be emulated on tables?
 Part 1.](https://community.intersystems.com/post/entity-attribute-value-model-relational-databases-should-globals-be-emulated-tables-part-1)